eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
   * Don’t make the duties section overwhelming — a list of 20 duties is too much.
-Instead prioritize the most important duties.
+Instead, prioritize the most important duties.
   * Don’t use dehumanizing terms like “incumbent” or “candidate”.
   * Don’t repeat duties.
 </div>